Luciano16-gif/starwars-viewer-react-ts/README.md

 ShowAll: A generic component for displaying lists of items from an API
 ShowOne: A component for displaying detailed information about a single item (though this one is not yet ready)

+Issue: The page briefly displays without data (for ~0.5s) before loading data for showAll.
+I have a potential solution in mind but haven't had time to implement it.